cakephp/docs/en/development/routing.rst

 ---------------------------

-``Router::reverse()`` allows you to use the :ref:`request-parameters` in cases where the current URL is the basis for the destination, with some modification and the elements of the current URL are unpredictable.
+``Router::reverse()`` allows you to use the :ref:`request-parameters` in cases where the current URL with some modification is the basis for the destination and the elements of the current URL are unpredictable.

 As an example, imagine a blog that allowed users to create **Articles** and